 A brute force attack tries millions of usernames and passwords per second against an account until it strikes gold.
-Although these attacks are quite simplistic in method, they continue to collect victims in their millions.
+That's the gist of it.
+However, even though these attacks are simplistic, they're too often successful.

-Here we cut through the jargon to explain how a brute force attack works, whether it's legal, and how it holds up to current security systems.
+Today we'll cut through the jargon to explain what a brute force attack is, how it works, whether it's legal, and how it holds up to current security systems.

 How does a brute force attack work?